mastersinmpc/MPC-Framework/README.md

 Let's collaborate in building an outcome based framework which you think will be cool for someone to work.

 To make this easy I have documented the first 4 levels.
-Check the repo for word file or you can click here https://mastersinmpc.github.io/MPC-Framework/levelframework.html
+Check the repo for word file  called **outcome framework for masters in mpc** or you can click here

+https://mastersinmpc.github.io/MPC-Framework/levelframework.html